CommitteeOfZero/impacto/doc/getting_started.md

 These folders can be found in the repository root.
 When building on Windows they will automatically be copied to your specified install location.

-In order to launch a game using Impacto, a file named `profile.txt` that contains the name of the profile to launch, must be placed near the Impacto executable.
+In order to launch a game using impacto, a file named `profile.txt` that contains the name of the profile to launch, must be placed near the impacto executable.

 Following profiles are currently available: